Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet

-Research has shown that the keto diet can lead to weight loss, improved blood sugar control, and other health benefits (20).
-It appears safe for most people to try, but there are a few things to keep in mind before you jump on the bandwagon.
+Research has suggested that the keto diet can lead to weight loss, improved blood sugar control, and other health benefits (20).
+It appears safe for most healthy adults to try, but there are a few things you should keep in mind before you jump on the bandwagon.

-If you’re thinking about starting the keto diet, it’s important to do your own research and create a plan that works for you.
+If you’re thinking about starting the keto diet, it’s important to be prepared and create a plan that works for you.
 This simple 1-week keto meal plan is a good starting point.
-It includes all the basic keto staples, as well as a few higher-carb options for those who want to add more variety to their diet.
+It includes all the basic keto staples, in addition to some higher-carb options for those who want to add more variety to their diet.

-But first, let’s review the basics of the keto diet and help you see why it might (or might not) be a good fit for you.
+But first, let’s review the basics of the keto diet and help you see why it could be a good fit for you.

 The keto diet is a low-carb, high-fat diet that encourages the body to burn fat for energy instead of glucose.
 On a ketogenic diet, your carb intake is typically limited to 5-10% of your total calories.
-This means that if you’re eating 2000 calories per day, you can only have 20-50 grams of carbs (13).
+This means that if you eat 2,000 calories per day, you can only have 20-50 grams of carbs (13).

 The rest of your calories will come from fat (55-86%) and protein (30-35%).
 While it’s important to eat enough protein to support your muscles, too much can kick you out of ketosis.
-This is why most people on a keto diet stick to moderate-protein foods like meat, fish, and low-carb vegetables.
+This is why most people on a keto diet stick to moderate amounts of protein-rich foods such as meat, fish, and low-carb vegetables.

 Ketosis can be a helpful tool for weight loss, diabetes control, and other health conditions (6).

 It’s important to note that the keto diet is not for everyone.
-Some people may experience side effects like headaches, constipation, or nausea.
-And, as with any diet, it’s always important to talk to your doctor before making any major changes to your eating habits.
+Some people may experience side effects such as headaches, constipation, or nausea.
+It’s also not the only diet that can work for weight loss and other health benefits.
+As with any diet, it’s always important to talk to your doctor before you make any major changes to your eating habits.

-Like most well-researched diets, the keto diet has many potential benefits.
+Like many popular diets, proponents of the keto diet claim that it has several potential benefits.

 See also

 One of the ways it does this is by restricting carbs, which means you eat fewer calories overall.
 When your body doesn’t get a steady supply of carbs, it turns to stored fat for energy.
-This leads to a calorie deficit and, eventually, weight loss.
+Eating less leads to a calorie deficit and ultimately, weight loss.

 Improved Blood Sugar Control

 The keto diet can also help improve blood sugar control for people with diabetes or prediabetes.
-In people with type 2 diabetes, the keto diet has been shown to help reduce A1C levels (15).
+In people with type 2 diabetes, the keto diet has been shown to help reduce A1C levels at least as well as other diets (15).

 This is significant because A1C is a measure of long-term blood sugar control.
 A lower A1C level means your diabetes is under better control (2).
-The keto diet may also help reduce insulin resistance, which is a common factor in type 2 diabetes.
+However, a keto diet is not appropriate for everyone, and if you have diabetes, should only be done under medical supervision because of the risk of hypoglycemia (dangerously low blood sugar).

 Improved Cognitive Function